asteca/ASteCA-Docs/docs/center.rst

 for more details)

-The maximum density values of each Gaussian filtered version of the 2D histogram, are presented in the final output image as seen in the figure below.
+The maximum density values of each Gaussian filtered version of the 2D histogram, are presented in the final output image as seen in :numref:`fig-2dhisto`.

 .. _fig-2dhisto: